Monken Hadley: Sport and recreation

-The writers Kingsley Amis and Elizabeth Jane Howard lived for a time in Lemmons, a house near the Common, where their friend the Poet Laureate Cecil Day-Lewis died.

-Spike Milligan (1918–2002), Comedian, lived at Monkenhurst, 1974-2002.
+School

+Monken Hadley CofE primary school, sitting opposite the cricket field within Hadley Common, was founded in 1832.
+It serves approximately 20 children per year from the local areas; predominantly High Barnet, New Barnet and Hadley Wood.
+While each year has only 20 children each class has 30 children; this results in classes with mixed year groups.

+The current head is Ms Julie Eyres.

 Transport links

 Buses

 Monken Hadley and Hadley Green are not well-served by bus routes, with most services terminating further south in Barnet.
 The two Transport for London routes which run nearby are: